Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Efficient Algorithms for Finding Exploration Strategies Certifying Low Relaxed DOEC

 Algorithm~\ref{alg:extended-f-design} first computes the greedy distribution $\widehat{\lambda}$ that maximizes the estimated reward function $\hat{g}$ over $\Lambda$ (line~\ref{line:greedy-dist}) for later use in the final output.
 It maintains a nonnegative measure $p_t$ over time, with $p_0$ initialized to be the zero measure (line~\ref{line:init-pt}).
-Then, at each iteration $t$, it first find the distribution $\lambda_t$ that maximizes the amount of violation of Eq.~\eqref{eqn:monster-g}-- here we extend the definition of $\coverage$ so that it can take any nonnegative measure $p$ (not necessarily normalized) as the covering measure\footnote{We still require $q$ to be normalized probability measures} -- see line~\ref{line:compute-lambdat} for a formal definition.
+Then, at each iteration $t$, it first finds the distribution $\lambda_t$ that maximizes the amount of violation of the (GC) property.
+Then it checks whether the violation of the GC property (on $\lambda_t$) exceeds a threshold (line~\ref{line:check-violation}).

-Then it checks whether $\lambda_t$ violates Eq.~\eqref{eqn:monster-g} (line~\ref{line:check-violation}).
 If so, it performs a coordinate descent update along the direction of $\lambda_t$ (line~\ref{line:update-pt}).
-Otherwise, (GC) is satisfied for all distributions in $\Lambda$, it terminates the iteration and return the final distribution $p^*$, which is a convex combination of $p_{t_0}$ and the greedy distribution $\widehat{\lambda}$ (line~\ref{line:return-p-star}).
+Otherwise, (GC) is satisfied, so it terminates the iteration and returns the final distribution $p^*$, which is a convex combination of $p_{t_0}$ and the greedy distribution $\widehat{\lambda}$ (line~\ref{line:return-p-star}).

-\Cref{alg:extended-f-design} is inspired by previous works in computing exploration distributions over a discrete policy space~\citep{agarwal14taming}, and linear reward structure setting~\citep[Section 4]{xu2020upper}.
-Different from these works, we make a few key adjustments: 1) we do not scale the distributions during updates to ensure the (LR) property at each iteration; 2) we initialize $p_0$ as the zero vector rather than a normalized probability measure.
-Our main finding is the theorem below, which shows that our iterates $p_t$'s are automatically sub-probability distributions and can be extended to a valid probability distribution $p^* \in \co(\Lambda)$:
+\Cref{alg:extended-f-design} is inspired by previous works in computing exploration distributions over a class of policies~\citep{agarwal14taming}, and linear reward structure setting~\citep[Section 4]{xu2020upper}.
+Different from these works, we make a few key adjustments: 1) we do not scale the distributions during updates to preserve property (LR) more easily at each iteration; 2) we initialize $p_0$ as the zero measure rather than a normalized probability measure.
+A key step in proving its guarantee is to show that our iterates $p_t$'s are always sub-probability distributions and can be extended to a valid probability distribution $p^* \in \co(\Lambda)$ by mixing with the greedy distribution.